Planning Your Trip

 - Check out Madrid's world-class museums, including but not limited to the Golden Triangle of Art (consisting of the Prado, Reina Sofía, and Thyssen Museums).

-- Explore the city's myriad of parks and gardens (there're over 617,000 acres to explore), from the famous Retiro to the sprawling Casa de Campo to the lesser-known Parque de Berlín.
+- Explore the city's myriad of parks and gardens, from the famous Retiro to the sprawling Casa de Campo to the lesser-known Parque de Berlín.

 - Head out for tapas, preferably on a sunny terrace in a picturesque plaza.
 More on Madrid's food scene in a bit.